quicksilver/1Password-Plugin/README.markdown

 First, make sure you're using the **Agile Keychain**.
 The plugin does **not** work with the Mac OS X keychain.

 You may need to rescan manually to start with to get your logins to show up.
-If the plugin doesn't seem to work, try re-downloading and installing it so you get a message from Quicksilver Saying 'Install Complete asking you to 'Relaunch' or do so 'Later' (chose 'Relaunch').
+If the plugin doesn't seem to work, try re-downloading and installing it.
+Quicksilver will pop up a message saying 'Install Complete'.
+Click 'Relaunch' and it should hopefully fix any of your problems.

 ![Relaunch Dialog](http://i43.tinypic.com/35bi0es.jpg "Relaunch Dialog")